Stochastic Dimension Implicit Functional Projections for Global Integral Conservation in High-Dimensional PINNs: Related Work

 \textbf{Learning Conservation Laws.} Conservation laws can be mapped to hard constraints by incorporating them directly into the structure of neural networks.
-The Hamiltonian \cite{greydanus2019hamiltonian} or Lagrangian \cite{cranmer2019lagrangian} describe how total energy is conserved in a system, and can be parametrized by a neural network so that its quantities are always conserved.
-Hard constraints can also be created by parameterizing a divergence-free vector field that corresponds to the continuity equation \cite{richter2022neural}.
-This divergence-free assumption, however, limits these neural conservation laws to forms of conserved systems, whereas PINNs can solve and model non-conservative systems with sources, sinks, or boundary flux.
-Neural operators have also been applied to enforce conservation using the continuity equation \cite{liu2023harnessing}, and a differential projection layer can be incorporated to learn the governing PDE and enforce it as a hard constraint \cite{negiar2022learning}.
+The Hamiltonian \cite{greydanus2019hamiltonian} or Lagrangian \cite{cranmer2019lagrangian} describe how total energy is conserved in a system.
+Hard constraints can also be created by parameterizing a divergence-free vector field \cite{richter2022neural}.
+Neural operators have been applied to enforce conservation using the continuity equation \cite{liu2023harnessing}.